khawajafarooq/iOS-interview-prep/README.md

 **Default attribute of a property:** atomic, readwrite, assign

+**retain:**
+It is used when you want to own an object (similar to strong in ARC).
+When you retain an object, its retain count is increased by 1.
+In MRC, retained object must be released manually inside dealloc.

 **strong vs weak:**
 **strong** is used with ARC which implies that you don’t need to worry about the retain count of an object.
 By using strong you own the object.
 ARC automatically releases it for you when you are done with it.